 - It offers a full suite of engineering, procurement, construction, installation and commissioning services which are customised to cater to the different needs of its customers.

 - It more than 2,700 employees.

-It is a firm who went through 20 years of up and down and yet fails at a blink.
+It is a firm that went through 20 years of up and down and yet fails in a blink.
 The credit risk is real to all bond investments.

-When you buy a bond, you are effectively lending money to the company to run their business.
+When you buy a bond, you are effectively lending money to the company to run its business.

 Just think about it, if the company can borrow from any financial institutions at a good rate, why do they bother to go through the hassle and offer the bond to you?
 And for the banks who sell you the bonds, why didn’t they snatch it in the first place if this is really a good opportunity?

 Lesson #3: Bad investment is often pretty obvious

 Whenever investors lose money, they always blame other people first, the bankers or relationship managers.
 If not, it must be an “unprecedented” event that nobody can foresee.

 I think there’s a part in each one of us that wants the impossible to happen, and that’s what surprises are. – American actress Gina Carano

 The falling of Swiber Holdings is hardly a surprise.

 Since last year January, I have already written some articles about the credit crunch brewing in the oil and gas industry.
 Back then, the danger of debt instrument (bonds) in this sector was already revealed.

 Even if you are a stock investor, you could clearly see that 2 years ago when the oil price started tumbling.

 The problem is that most people can see this but they choose to deny.
 That is the mentality of buying and hold and hope for the best, which always hurts your own pockets.